Introduction

 We need to define checkers, which are "judge" galaxies that specify:

-- an interaction field, necessarily containing a
+- an interaction field, necessarily containing the identifiers

 #tested

-token that explains how the tested and the test interact; - an
+.
+It explains how the tested and the test interact; - an

 expect